inflex-io/early/README.md

 This package is a GHC plugin to add special syntax for early return in `do`-notation.

-The plugin is enabled in any module via,
+The plugin is enabled in any module via a pragma.

 ``` haskell
 {-# OPTIONS -F -pgmF=early #-}